 Poetry Out Loud

 Poetry Out Loud is a national poetry recitation contest created by the National Endowment for the Arts and the Poetry Foundation.
-Burlington High School has been participating in this program for twelve years.
+Burlington High School has been participating in this program for thirteen years.

 BHS House Rules

 2. Students must recite a different poem each year.
-Freshmen, sophomores, and AP students can choose any poem from the Poetry Out Loud website that has been approved by their teacher.
+Freshmen, sophomores, seniors, and AP students can choose any poem from the Poetry Out Loud website that has been approved by their teacher.
 Juniors in American Literature must choose a poem written by an American author.
-Seniors in British Literature must choose a poem written by a British or World author.
-Should a junior or senior advance to the finals, they can choose any poem regardless of nationality.
+Should a junior advance to the finals, they can choose any poem regardless of nationality.

 3. In case of a numerical tie in any semifinal period, the finalist will be chosen by the five-member panel of judges.

 This year, students will complete in their classes by November 18th.
 Semifinals will be held on Friday, November 22nd.
 Finals will take place during LONG BLOCK FIVE on Tuesday, December 10th.